 You’ve dealt with the drawbacks of bad credit, and now you’re taking the steps to rebuild it.
 That doesn’t mean you should stop monitoring your credit report and history.
 Did you know that 79 percent of all credit reports contain errors?

 Dispute your credit report with the bank or credit agencies if you feel an omission has been made, or if a recently resolved debt still remains outstanding on your records.

-It’s also been reported by the National Association of State Public Interest Research Groups that 54 percent of all credit reports contain the smallest of typographical errors, which can result in another person’s poor credit ending up on your credit report.
+The National Association of State Public Interest Research Groups also reported that 54 percent of all credit reports contain the smallest of typographical errors, which can result in another person’s poor credit ending up on your credit report.
 Don’t let this mistake prevent you from improving your credit standing.